-The majority of our sales are 2nd-hand horns, but we also have a modest supply of brand new ones, and occasionally, other brass instruments.
-Our stock of ‘collectors’ horns (19th/early 20th century) is probably the largest and the most reasonably priced in the UK.
+The majority of our sales are 2nd-hand French horns, but we also have a modest supply of brand new ones, and occasionally, other brass instruments.
+Our stock of ‘collectors’ horns (late 19th / early 20th century) is probably the largest and the most reasonably priced in the UK.

 Tony himself performs small adjustments, ‘tweaks’ and minor repairs, and specialist craftsmen do more complex repair work.